-With University President approval, endowed chairs and faculty salaries may be supplemented from external sources including funds granted to Shawnee State University Development Foundation (SSUDF) and other foundations for that purpose.
+With University President approval, endowed chairs and faculty salaries that are supplemented or funded by at least 50% from grants (ref.
+Article 5, Section 3.F) may be supplemented from external sources including funds granted to Shawnee State University Development Foundation (SSUDF) and other foundations for that purpose.
 These supplements are not considered within the scope of the University funded salary system and will be based upon the terms of their award.